w3f/General-Grants-Program/grants/milestone-delivery-guidelines.md

 ## Testing Guide

 Please provide documentation on how to install, compile and/or test the delivery.
 Ideally, this is done in the form of a publicly available readme file or something similiar, so that others can potentially leverage the project and learn from it.
+For the installation, we prefer docker images to avoid issues with versions and dependencies.

 ## Milestone Deliverables